fluent/fluent-bit-docs/pipeline/inputs/windows-exporter-metrics.md

 #### we.service.where

-`we.service.where` is just handled as normal where clause.
+`we.service.where` is handled as a raw WHERE clause.
 When a user specify the parameter as follows:

 ```